Teacher Retirement System | TCTA

 Teachers can purchase different types of service credit in the retirement system, including:

-4. Credit for accumulated state leave (one year of credit for 50 unused state leave days)
+• Credit for accumulated state leave (one year of credit for 50 unused state leave days).
+You must be eligible for retirement and be retiring to purchase this service.

 There are limits on the aggregate amount of time purchased, and the cost of different types of service credit varies among individuals (TRS can provide assistance in calculating the cost).
 Purchased service credit counts toward the requirement to meet the Rule of 80 for TRS-Care eligibility.